KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 - Motion exists (E ≠ 0) but polarity does not (C = 0)
 - Unidirectional dispersion

-These are structural limit cases — exceedingly rare or perhaps never occurring, but logically admissible within infinite possibility.
+Pure centropic or entropic motion is logically admissible but not necessarily cosmologically instantiated.
+These are structural limit cases — exceedingly rare or perhaps never occurring, but required by the logic of infinite possibility.

 ---